ReVanced/revanced-patcher/docs/2_2_1_fingerprinting.md

     }
 ```

+Using that fingerprint, this method can be matched uniquely from all other methods.

 > [!TIP]
 > A fingerprint should contain information about a method likely to remain the same across updates.
 > A method's name is not included in the fingerprint because it will likely change with each update in an obfuscated app.